 History of the Greyhound

-The greyhound is among the most ancient of all dog breeds.
-Archaeological evidence of greyhound-like dogs dates back 8,000 years to the Middle East.
+Archaeological evidence of greyhound-like dogs dates back 8,000 years to the Middle East, making it one of the most ancient of dog breeds.
 Ancient Egyptians, Greeks, and Romans likely had greyhound-type dogs.
 By the ninth century, the breed could be found throughout Europe.
 Spanish explorers brought them to the Americas in the 1500s.

 Greyhounds were classically used for hunting and coursing.
 They were among the earliest dog show participants.
 The breed is typically not used for hunting in modern times, and live game coursing is illegal in many places.
 However, the traditions of racing and lure coursing continue.